Volunteering abroad is

 purposeful, leading towards early graduation and the

-a new career.
+launching of a new career.

 While the person who is volunteering abroad benefits immensely, the